bitrise-io/devcenter/_articles/en/infrastructure/stack-update-and-removal-policy.md

 So when a new version of Visual Studio for Mac (vs4mac) comes out:

-* the current vs4mac Stable becomes the Previous Hybrid stack with Xamarin and vs4mac and,
+* The current vs4mac Stable becomes the Previous Hybrid stack with Xamarin and vs4mac.
-* the current Previous Hybrid stack with Xamarin and vs4mac gets deprecated.
+* The current Previous Hybrid stack with Xamarin and vs4mac gets deprecated.

 This means that the **Hybrid Visual Studio for Mac Stable** is **supported for about 1 year**, in sync with the major Xcode version releases.